 If you want to find your own brush, ensure it's full, (a 'mop') and can hold a tiny thin point.

 In later stages, we look at getting a regular Watercolour round, pointed brush, and a flat brush.
 Please don't buy these until they're discussed.

 Q. What the heck? with that giant sheet of paper???

 A. Yes, watercolour paper comes in giant sheets.
-They cost between $15 & $18 a piece.
+They cost between $17 & $20 a piece.
+Try to buy it whenit's on special, you can often save money even if you pay postage.
 Jenny likes you to use Arches 300gsm (grams per square metre) ROUGH texture.
 And it's best to buy it by the sheet.
 This brand and texture will produce the most satisfying results for students and is easy to work with.
 It is also easy to tape, does not require stretching, can be reused over again on the reverse, and can even often be 'scrubbed off' virtually clean!
 Again, many so called "Watercolour Papers" are not at all.
 Real watercolour paper is cotton.
 Buy a cheap one, if you must, for practicing, but nothing is like painting on proper watercolour paper. - wonder why your painting is not 'doing' what you wished it would?? (granulating, shooting, mixing, swirling...) maybe you're not using Arches Rough!!

 Many students have come to class with 'not real' watercolour paper, although it's described as such.
 They soon realise I was right.